TypeScript typeof Operator

 // }

-You can extract the parameters and return type of a function by using the utility types ReturnType and Parameters.
+You can extract parameter and return types of functions using the utility types ReturnType and Parameters.

 tsx